niaid/NGS_Intro/notes/locus.md

 BiocManagers::install("package_name")
 ```

-## Current Limitations and Restrictions
+## Current limitations and restrictions

 - No compute jobs should be running on the login node.